Port Olry

 A coconut tree lined highway that ends with the aqua waters and white sand of a deserted tropical beach.
 This is Port Olry on the island of Espiritu Santo and it’s Vanuatu at its finest.

 Having been fortunate enough to visit French Polynesia a few years earlier, this is what I imagine it looked like before the luxury resorts moved in.
-The best thing about Port Olry though, is that they haven’t.
-Enjoy a flight time of only three-hours from Brisbane sans the inflated price tags usually associated with this kind of pristine surroundings.
+The best thing about Port Olry, though, is that the locals haven’t allowed it here.
+And with a flight time of less than three hours from Brisbane, this place feels like one of the world’s best-kept secrets.

 port olry